andyjakubowski/tokenhost3000/app/views/home/_case_study.md

 ## 1. Introduction

-This is the result of a six-week-long exploration on the topic of design tokens.
-I wanted
+This demo and case study are the result of a six week exploration on the topic of design tokens.

+After working as a product designer for over 10 years, I decided I would like to explore software engineering.

+This is the first thing I built after finishing Launch School, a mastery-based curriculum focusing on programming fundamentals.

 ### Main idea

-It should not take weeks to update the color of a single button.
+*It should not take weeks to update the color of a single button*.

 Wouldn’t it be great if designers could test the styling of a product by themselves, **in real time**?

 ### Inspiration